html5lib/html5lib-python/doc/movingparts.rst

 The implementation of walkers can be found in `html5lib/treewalkers/
 <https://github.com/html5lib/html5lib-python/tree/master/html5lib/treewalkers>`_.

-html5lib provides a few tools for consuming token streams:

-* :class:`~html5lib.serializer.HTMLSerializer`, to generate a stream of bytes; and
-* filters, to manipulate the token stream.
+html5lib provides :class:`~html5lib.serializer.HTMLSerializer` for generating a stream of bytes from a token stream, and several filters which manipulate the stream.

 HTMLSerializer
 ~~~~~~~~~~~~~~